bardak-dev/bark-gui/README.md

 ### Installation

 For Windows you can now use the 1-click installer released.
-This will download and install everything in a handy miniconda environment.
+This will download and install everything in a handy conda environment.
+This not only installs the application but also runs it, once installed.

 For other OS or if you'd rather like to do this by yourself then:

 - `git clone https://github.com/C0untFloyd/bark-gui`